aleivaar94/aleivaar94/README.md

 I'm Alejandro</h1>
 <p>&nbsp;</p>

-- 🏢 I’m currently looking for data analyst, business analyst, demand/supply planning positions.
+- 🏢 I’m currently looking for analyst positions, including but not limited to: data analyst, data scientists, business analyst, customer/sales analyst, operations analyst.

-- 📚 I’m currently learning **Machine Learning, APIs, and Streamlit**.
+- 📚 I’m currently learning **Machine Learning**, and LLM **(Largue Language Models)**.

 - 📊 My projects are available in my GitHub repository.
 Click `Repositories` above or you can also see a list of all my projects below.

-- 📖 Currently reading Thinking, Fast and Slow by Kahneman, Daniel.

 - 📫 You can reach me at **aj.leivar@gmail.com** or [LinkedIn](https://www.linkedin.com/in/ale-leivaar/)